jh3nd3rs0n/jargyle/README.md

         socks5.onUdpAssociate.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
             The timeout in milliseconds on relaying no data (default is 60000)

+        socks5.onUdpAssociate.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

+        socks5.onUdpAssociate.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.userpassauth.userRepository=CLASS_NAME:INITIALIZATION_VALUE
             The user repository used for username password authentication